Marc Weiner: Early and personal life

+Career

-Weiner was born in Queens, New York, to a Jewish family.
-Weiner had a children's television show Weinerville, which ran on Nickelodeon from 1993–1997, and co-hosted the east-coast portion of the 1994 Nickelodeon Kids' Choice Awards.
-He was first a street performer who worked with Robin Williams and an improv comic who performed at Comic Strip Live, Catch A Rising Star, and the Comedy Cellar in the late 1970s.
+Weiner began his career as a street performer, collaborating with Robin Williams, and an improv comic who performed at Comic Strip Live, Catch A Rising Star, and the Comedy Cellar in the late-1970s.
 In 1981, he was a writer and occasional actor on Saturday Night Live.
 Around this time, he made an appearance on the Bizarre show with his puppet show Rockin Rocko and Tony.

+Weiner wrote and hosted a children's television show called Weinerville, which ran on Nickelodeon from 1993 to 1997.
+He also co-hosted the east-coast portion of the 1994 Nickelodeon Kids' Choice Awards.

 In 1998, Weiner made a guest appearance as himself in "Terminal", an episode of Cartoon Network/Adult Swim's Space Ghost Coast to Coast.

 Since the cancellation of Weinerville, he has provided the voices of several characters on the Nick Jr. shows Dora the Explorer, Go, Diego, Go!, and Dora and Friends: Into the City!, including Map, Fiesta Trio and Swiper the Fox, and starred in the show Wordville, also on Nick Jr. In the UK, he starred in "Trebor Mighty Mints" commercials.
 Weiner also provided the voice of “The Map” in the 2019 film adaptation Dora and the Lost City of Gold.

-Also, on an episode of Ned's Declassified School Survival Guide, Weiner appeared as Ned's substitute teacher from elementary school.
+On an episode of Ned's Declassified School Survival Guide, Weiner appeared as Ned's substitute teacher from elementary school.
 On an episode of Brotherly Love, he appeared (as himself) as a client needing the Romans to customize his truck while putting on a small show with his puppets.

+Weiner is the founder of the Empathy Labyrinth organization, which runs workshops emphasizing empathy.
+It is based out of Stamford, Connecticut.

+After becoming Orthodox, for stand up comedy sets, Weiner performs exclusively for Jewish organizations, synagogues, private parties and fundraisers.
+He also does not perform on Shabbat.